GerB/feedpostbot/README.md

 This phpBB extension enables you to read any RSS, ATOM or RDF feed.
 It looks for new items every half hour and post them to a specified forum.

+Information about features and extending this extension can be found in [this thread on phpBB.com](https://www.phpbb.com/community/viewtopic.php?f=456&t=2411596)

 ## Installation

 * Copy the contents of the extension to phpBB/ext/ger/feedpostbot